The Four Variables

 This is the variable that makes or breaks the other three.

-The CMA is backward-looking.
-It tells you where the market has been.
+The CMA is backward-looking — it tells you where the market has been.
 Understanding buyers tells you where you need to be.
 Reading the full competitive landscape tells you what you're up against.
 Knowing how sellers think helps you make clear-eyed decisions when emotion pulls in the wrong direction.

 What a Pricing Conversation Should Actually Cover

-Comparable sales and active competition.
 Not just in your neighborhood — in the full radius a buyer in your price range is searching.

-Bracket positioning.
 Where does your price land relative to the search filters buyers are using?
 Are you at a threshold that works for you or against you?

-Buyer psychology for your price point.
 What do buyers at this price expect to see?
 What does your home deliver that they won't find elsewhere?
 Where are the gaps?

-A plan for the first two weeks.
-The first fourteen days on market are peak activity.
-That's when the most motivated buyers are watching.
-A pricing strategy that accounts for that window — and builds toward it with preparation and momentum — is fundamentally different from one that just picks a number and hopes.
+The first fourteen days on market are peak activity — when the most motivated buyers are watching.
+A pricing strategy that accounts for that window is fundamentally different from one that just picks a number and hopes.

 If you didn't hear most of that in your last listing presentation, you didn't get the full conversation.